-Join Timothy Pintello for an in-depth discussion in this video Creating groups, part of Installing, Configuring, and Administering Active Directory.
+Join Timothy Pintello for an in-depth discussion in this video Creating groups, part of Windows Server 2012: Install, Configure, and Administer Active Directory.

 - Now we've talked about Groups…let's go ahead and look at how you would create Groups.…You can create Groups the same way…you would create Users or Computers,…and you can use the same tools as well.…You can either use…the Active Directory Administrative Center tool,…or the Active Directory Users and Computers tool.…I'm gonna use the Active Directory Users and Computers tool.…We can click on that and bring up the tool…and then we want to go ahead and open up…our domain, randomdomain in this case.…And look at our Users.…Generally, Groups go into the same Users node…as your Users do.…